Firefox 51 Released – Install on RedHat and Debian Based Systems

 Ubuntu 16.10/16.04, 15.10/15.04 and 14.10/14.04 will always get the latest version of Firefox via default Ubuntu’s update channel – no need to add additional PPA or download binary packages manually to install, but those who are not able to get latest version from default redepositors or using older versions of Ubuntu, they can follow the below instructions to get the new version of Firefox.

-Here, we are moving ahead with installation using binary packages and it will be applicable to all major Linux distributions.
-I have a 32 bit system, So I am going to download Firefox for my 32 bit OS from the Firefox download page at.
+Here, we are moving ahead with installation using binary packages and it will be applicable to all major Linux distributions such as CentOS, RHEL, Fedora, Debian, etc. I have a 32 bit system, So I am going to download Firefox for my 32 bit OS from the Firefox download page at.

 Alternatively, you may also grab the binary package for your system architecture using following ‘wget‘ command.